 When the stenosis occurs slowly, collateral vessels form and supply the kidney.
-The kidney wrongly senses the reduced flow as low blood pressure (via juxtaglomerular apparatus) and releases a large amount of renin, that converts angiotensinogen to angiotensin I. Angiotensin I is then converted to angiotensin II with the help of angiotensin converting enzyme (ACE) in lungs.
+The kidney wrongly senses the reduced flow as low blood pressure (via the juxtaglomerular apparatus) and releases a large amount of renin that converts angiotensinogen to angiotensin I. Angiotensin I is then converted to angiotensin II with the help of angiotensin-converting enzyme (ACE) in the lungs.
 Angiotensin II is responsible for vasoconstriction and release of aldosterone which causes sodium and water retention, thus resulting in secondary hypertension.

 Renal artery stenosis may be caused by several pathological processes:

-- fibromuscular dysplasia ~20% involves distal renal artery
+- fibromuscular dysplasia (~20%) involves the distal renal artery, younger population

-- vasculitides (especially polyarteritis nodosa, Takayasu arteritis, radiation)
+- vasculitides (especially polyarteritis nodosa-causing multiple microaneurysms, Takayasu arteritis, radiation)